 An MBA in HR or Human resource management is a two-year degree program.
 It focuses on the recruitment, management, and providing direction and guidance for the people who work in an organization.
 An MBA in HR program offers training and knowledge in managing the workforce of the organization.

 Master’s in human resource management courses are in the form of a specialized MSc or MBA degree.
 However, some business schools offer HR courses as a part of their general management degree.

 The median base salary for the top 5 business schools for MBA in HR is between $82,500 – $109,000, with graduates working for companies like Amazon, Accenture, KPMG, PwC, and Deloitte.

-Moreover, with the advancement in information technology coupled with the predictive analytics in HR processes is boosting growth in the HR function.
+Moreover, the advancement in information technology coupled with the predictive analytics in HR processes is boosting growth in the HR function.
 The global Human Resource Management market size is expected to grow at a CAGR of 11% from 2019 to 2025.

 Thus, if you are planning to pursue your MBA in HR, here is an article that highlights top business schools in human resource management.
-The article also covers what is Human resource management and why to pursue an MBA in HR, with career options and salary in HR functions.
+The article also covers what is Human resource management (HRM) and why to pursue an MBA in HR, with career options and salary in HR functions.

 - Top 5 Business Schools for MBA in HR

 - Career Option and Salary in HR Functions